MeetMangrove/playbook/the_rules.md

 A treasurer has to be elected every 3 months and is hold responsible of the financial flows.
 He has to regularly check the #finance channel in order to register the cashflows on his favorite accounting system and publicly communicate the balances every 2 weeks, the debts of Mangrove towards its members, and the distribution of the refunds.

+### Office and hubs

+**1 - The office**

+Mangrove members are free to work from where ever they want.
+Meanwhile, we have an office in Paris at the Liberté Living Lab.
+If you want to take a seat at this office, you’ll have to get involved in life of the Lab by introducing Mangrove regularly to different companies or by working several hours for the Lab on a monthly basis.

+**2 - The hubs**

+As a MM, you’re welcome to create hubs all around the world.
+Mangrove hubs are gathering members in a common city.
+For example, if 4 members are located in Austin, TX, they can create a Mangrove hub there by fining offices and by working together.